mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 OR AT AN EARLIER STAGE?
 DEFINE FIRST THEN INTERPRET?

-**Papert / Abstract**
+#### epistemological pluralism and bricolage & Microworlds

-Papert's focus on Microworlds as a vehicle to make concrete  of  mathematical concepts, must at some point involve an exposure to this abstract knowledge.
+At first glance, Papert's focus on Microworlds using the LOGO language as a vehicle to make concrete previously abstract mathematical concepts, seems to locate the exploration of abstract knowledge as a learning goal.

-Waite's research contains on limited examples but given the broad alignment with UK curricular context can be safely taken to include   Wing's take on CT at the most abstract, and specifics coding constructs or even syntax at the most concreted.

-A synthesis of relevant literature supports an spectrum of abstraction,

-Such a spectrum is in is broadly in line with LOA interpretation,

 PERHAPS BRING UP UP TO DATE ISSUE OF TRANSFER. - BUT PERHAPS LEAVE FOR CONCLUSION.
 NOTE ALSO THE BALANCE BETWEEN CT CONCRETE SKILLS AND TRANSFER IN [@kynigos_modifying_2020]